Keyboard shortcuts

 Overview

-• Structured tabs (Roots, Scans, Items, Changes, Alerts) — Visual query builder with column selection, sorting, and filtering
+• Structured tabs (Roots, Scans, Items, Versions, Alerts) — Visual query builder with column selection, sorting, and filtering

 Structured Query Tabs

-The Roots, Scans, Items, Changes, and Alerts tabs provide a visual interface for building queries without writing query syntax.
+The Roots, Scans, Items, Versions, and Alerts tabs provide a visual interface for building queries without writing query syntax.

 Layout